zhanglong111/hello-word/README.md

 # hello-word
 just another  repository
-Hi,myself1
+Hi,myself!
-I am a noob!But I hope I can be good at everything in the future!
+I am a novice!
+But I hope I can be good at everything in the future!